 Project Purpose and Scope

 The cost of health and health care in the United States for years has been a highly visible topic of discussion for consumers, employers, state and federal policymakers and the media.
-This NCSL project researched and compiled a series of briefs aimed at a broad audience, providing options and examples of successful and experimental efforts to control health costs.
+This NCSL project researched and compiled a series of briefs and regular updates, aimed at a broad audience, providing options and examples of successful and experimental efforts to control health costs.

-Download or print briefs below:
+Download or print both the cost containment briefs and resources with updates below:

 One of the most frequent health-related questions legislators ask NCSL is, "What can we do that works to control health costs?"
 In Colorado, health expenditures (including federal funds) currently account for more than 25% of the state budget; among all states, the figure is 32%, often making state government the largest health care purchaser.
 With health costs rising by two to three times the Consumer Price Index, it is difficult for states to simply maintain the programs they have, let alone undertake strategies to cover additional uninsured populations.
 Understandably, there is high demand for good information about what legislatures can do to control costs.
 Issues of cost containment have become particularly relevant in recent months as federal health reform has become a priority and as deepening state budget deficits are forcing legislators to decrease state spending wherever possible.
-Unfortunately, there is no one place to go for concise, state-specific, evidence-based information provided by credible sources.
+Unfortunately, there has been no one place to go for concise, state-specific, evidence-based information provided by credible sources.

 This project's goal was to produce concise, evidence-based analyses for up to 25 state cost containment strategies.
 The ultimate aim of the project is to ensure that state legislators and other stakeholders have access to quality information regarding cost containment strategies.
 The project will do in-depth research on selected state strategies to uncover and analyze the evidence base regarding their effectiveness.
 Project staff will consult with key Colorado legislators, legislative and executive branch staff and other state cost containment experts in Colorado and across the country.

-Project staff will also review the findings and recommendations of the Colorado Blue Ribbon Commission for Health Care Reform related to health cost containment and efficiency issues, existing work by the Colorado Health Care Task Force, priorities identified by The Colorado Health Foundation and the Rose Community Foundation and federal health reform changes that will affect the topics selected for focus by the project.
+Project staff also reviewed the findings and recommendations of the Colorado Blue Ribbon Commission for Health Care Reform related to health cost containment and efficiency issues, existing work by the Colorado Health Care Task Force, priorities identified by The Colorado Health Foundation and the Rose Community Foundation and federal health reform changes that will affect the topics selected for focus by the project.

-Describe the strategy and its target (e.g..., overuse of services, fraud, etc.);
+- Describe the strategy and its target (e.g..., overuse of services, fraud, etc.)

-Provide examples of state and other implementation and experience, where available;
+- Provide examples of state and other implementation and experience, where available

-Describe provisions of the federal health reform law of 2010 that may relate to the approach;
+- Describe provisions of the federal health reform law of 2010 that may relate to the approach

-Indicate evidence of its effectiveness (including cost savings and the cost of the intervention; whether the evidence may apply to only specific circumstances; where controlling costs in one area may lead to higher costs in another area; and other positive or negative effects, such as provider participation levels);
+- Indicate evidence of its effectiveness (including cost savings and the cost of the intervention; whether the evidence may apply to only specific circumstances; where controlling costs in one area may lead to higher costs in another area; and other positive or negative effects, such as provider participation levels)

-Best sources of information on the topic;
+- Best sources of information on the topic

-Colorado-specific information, contained in a separate supplement.
+- Colorado-specific information, was contained in a separate supplement.